Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 • And more…

 While some of these features work well, a lot of them are done better by competitors.
-For example, Eyezy doesn’t let you block entire app categories, but FamiSafe does.
-Similarly, Eyezy’s location tracking only alerts you via email when geofences are breached, but Norton Family sends notifications straight to your phone.
+For example, Eyezy doesn’t let you block entire app categories, and Eyezy’s location tracking only alerts you via email when geofences are breached.

-Despite having an intuitive interface, Eyezy can also be difficult to set up.
+Despite having an intuitive interface, Eyezy can also be difficult to set up, especially on iOS devices.
 You can start monitoring your child’s device with their iCloud credentials or WiFI sync (shows up-to-date information whenever they connect to your Wi-Fi network), but you’ll only have access to advanced features if you jailbreak or root your child’s device.
 This means that if you don’t know what you’re doing, you can permanently damage your kid’s phone.

 Overall, I don’t think Eyezy is the best choice for parents in 2024.
 It’s expensive compared to other parental control tools, lacks a free trial, and has a strict refund policy (if you don’t ask for technical support before requesting a refund, you won’t be issued one).

-🏅 Overall Rank Ranked 9th from 26 parental controls
+🏅 Overall Rank Ranked 9th out of 26 parental controls

 🖥️ Web & App Filtering